Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * Run `sgdisk /dev/block/sda --print` again to make sure everything is correct and then reboot back into twrp

 ## Changelog
+* 03/29/2020 - 3.3.1-79 v4
+  * Add mount all option for datacommon mounts.txt
+  * Redid how commondata was mounted - fixed issues with lots of roms like AOSPA
+    * Magisk made optional for commondata - it is still needed for some roms though (like oos)
+  * Made other vars slot selectable
+  * Storage size detection fix
+  * Misc fixes/improvements
+  * Updated to magisk 20.4

 * 03/23/2020 - 3.3.1-79 v3
   * Put back needed binaries - mke2fs in busybox isn't sufficient - fixes errors some users were having
   * Allow flashing zip from data if not repartitioning/formatting